 Estimating a Project’s Value

 Before quoting a client, you must determine a fair price, but depending on the type of work you do and your experience in the industry this may be a challenge.
-Whether you charge by the hour or by the project, there are tools and strategies you can use to help figure out what to charge your clients.
+Whether you charge by the hour or by the task, there are tools and strategies you can use to help figure out what to charge your clients.

 You can ask colleagues for advice about how they charge their clients.
 If you don’t know too many people personally, ask around on LinkedIn or try doing some salary research using industry websites.
 If you have some experience, base the charges on similar past projects you’ve done.
 You can always guesstimate the first time around both for an hourly rate or a project rate and see if it sounds fair to your client.